gocongress2024/website/src/content/blog/dining.md

   - Standard convenience store market with prepackaged snacks and utility items
 - [Bowery Bagels](https://www.bowerybagels.com/) — 8 a.m. to 3 p.m.
 M-F
   - Bagels and Breakfast/Deli sandwiches.
 Coffee available as well!
 - [Smith's Kitchen food court](https://dineoncampus.com/psu) — 8 a.m. to 3 p.m.
-M-F
+Every Day

 ○ Grab-n-go and snacks only, food counters will be closed